sltravelers/sltravelers/index.md

 <br><br><br>

-## Group Regulations _Last Updated on April 2021._
+## Group Regulations _(Last Updated on April 2021)_

 1. A “Travel Provider” tag to announce events in Group Chat is required and delivered upon request and moderators approval.
 Requirements to get a tag are: a).
 SL Account must be at least 6 months old. b).
 If part of an Organization, applicants must be referred by the owner(s) of the Organization to certify they have completed training and have been active for at least one month.

 2. Chit-chat is closed.
 Group chat is open exclusively to announce events.